 The Ministry of Infrastructure and Water Management maintains international relations to enable the exchange of information, knowledge and experience on water management in deltas.
-China, USA, Vietnam, Panama, Russia, Bangladesh, Mozambique, Indonesia and Japan are all delta-countries with similar challenges, and thus the countries on which the cooperation agreement focuses.
+Myanmar, Vietnam, Bangladesh, Indonesia, China, India, Iran, Mozambique, Egypt, Colombia and USA are all delta-countries with similar challenges, and thus the countries on which the cooperation agreement focuses.
 The cooperation between the ministry and IHE Delft is unique.

 The ministry profits from IHE Delft’s experience in teaching courses to people with different cultural backgrounds.
 IHE’s alumni are part of a vast network of professionals that understand and have experience with the Dutch delta situation.
 These alumni later become sparring partners so that water management in the Netherlands profits from the experience, creativity and diversity of government professionals over the world.
 Outcomes of this cooperation can be divided into three categories:

 There is consensus about climate change and its effects on different environmental systems, particularly coastal areas.
 Being at the interface of sea and land, mangroves are especially vulnerable to climate change.
 Mangrove ecosystems offer a.o. protection against floods and act as nurseries for commercially attractive fish and shrimp species.
 Rising sea levels are considered to be the major threat to mangroves, although other climate-driven factors including rainfall and temperature also play a role.